-Erich Maria Remarque, the German writer, who achieved world fame by his war book, "All Quite on the Westtern Front," has given our special correspondent in Paris an interview in which he speaks of his experiences of the Australians as fighters on the Western Front.
+Erich Maria Remarque, the German writer, who achieved world fame by his war book, "All Quiet on the Western Front," has given our special correspondent in Paris an interview in which he speaks of his experiences of the Australians as fighters on the Western Front.

-"For the Australians as fighting men we Germans had nothing but respect," said Remarque, "and it was recognised, on our side that when it came to hand to hand fighting the average Australian was one of the toughest propositions we had to tackle.
-Some of the grimmest fighting on the Western Front took place between the Australians and ourselves, and the fighting value of the Australian units was so clearly recognised on our side that none of our commanders felt easy unless the lines opposite the Australians were held by the most seasoned troops available.
+"For the Australians as fighting men we Germans had nothing but respect," said Remarque, "and it was recognised on our side that when it came to hand to hand fighting the average Australian was one of the toughest propositions we had to tackle.
+Some of the grimmest fighting on the Western Front took place between the Australians and ourselves, ant the fighting value of the Australian units was so clearly recognised on our side that none of our commanders felt easy unless the lines opposite the Australians were held by the most seasoned troops available.

-"It was the habit of the veterans to try to scare the youngsters on our side by such remarks as, 'Wait till you meet the Australian soldiers.
-Then you will know what fighting is.'
+"It was the habit of the veterans to try to scare the youngsters on our side by such remarks as, >Wait till you meet the Australian soldiers.
+Then you will know what fighting is.

-"The Australians," he went on, "had the reputation with all sections of our army as being men who neither asked quarter nor gave it.
-I think it is true in the main that the Australians did not ask quarter, but were content to fight to the death when in a tight torner, but, of course, one must put down as an exaggeration the suggestion that they did not give quarter if it were asked.
+"The Australians," he went on, "had the reputations with all sections of our army as being men who neither asked quarter nor gave it.
+I think it is true in the main that the Australians did not ask quarter, but were content to fight tot he death when in a tight corner, but, of course, one must put down as an exaggeration the suggestion that they did not give quarter if it were asked.
 Probably this idea had its origin in that our men, knowing the reputation of the Australians as hard fighters, were slow to ask for quarter, but just fought to a finish.

 "No section of the allied armies on the Western Front had a more demoralising effect on our troops than the Australians.
 This was mainly due to the audacity with which they carried through their raids.
 They moved so silently and stealthily and came at such unexpected moments that it was impossible for the nerves of even the most seasoned troops to stand the strain for long, and it was generally recognised that troops in line opposite the Australians had to be relieved earlier than usual because of the extra nerve strain from which they suffered.
-"The first warning one had of a raid a rule our men were too demoralised by the unexpected nature of the attack to make effective reply, but after a time we looked upon these attacks as all in the night's work as soon as we knew we had Australians in line opposite us.

-"The first warning one had of a raid of the Australians was hearing a shrill "Coo-ee-ee" echoing and re-echoing along the communication trenches.
+"The first warning one had of a raid of the Australians was hearing a shrill >Coo-ee-eed echoing and re-echoing along the communications trenches.
 At the same time a rain of grenades thrown with deadly accuracy would descend on us from all quarters.
-As
+As a rule our men were too demoralised by the unexpected nature of the attack to make effective reply, but after a time we looked upon these attacks as ll in the night's work as soon as we knew we had Australians in line opposite us.

-"Reserves were hurried up on one occasion after a disastrous onslaught by the Australians, but the Australians had withdrawn by the time the front line was reached, save for a handful who had stayed behind to have a frolic in the captured trench.
+"Reserves were hurried up on one occasion after a disastrous onslaught by the Australians, but the Australians had withdrawn by the time the front line was reached, save for a handful who had stayed behind to have a frolic in the captures trench.
 This little party was trapped in a dugout, and all exits were barred by the reserve troops.